-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the Town of Riverhead Peconic Bay Community Preservation Fund (Community Preservation Fund), as of and for the year ended December 31, 2020, and the related notes to the financial statements and have issued our report thereon dated July 16, 2021.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the Town of Riverhead Peconic Bay Community Preservation Fund (Community Preservation Fund), as of and for the year ended December 31, 2021, and the related notes to the financial statements and have issued our report thereon dated May 11, 2022.
+As more fully described in Note 1 to the financial statements the Community Preservation Fund has prepared their financial statements using the current financial resources focus and follows the modified accrual basis of accounting used to prepare the Annual Financial Report Update Document (AFRUD), required to be filed by the Town with the Office of the New York State Comptroller (OSC).
+This is a basis of accounting other than accounting principles generally accepted for governmental entities in the United States.